benintw/GPT2_demo/README.md

 # GPT Model Implementation

-This repository contains the implementation of a GPT (Generative Pre-trained Transformer) model, utilizing PyTorch and the Hugging Face Transformers library.
+This repository contains the implementation of a GPT (Generative Pre-trained Transformer) model, utilizing PyTorch.
 The model is designed for various natural language processing (NLP) tasks, including text generation, completion, and more.

+The purpose of this Streamlit app is to understand the inputs and outputs of every component in the GPT block.

 ## Table of Contents